Optimally reconnecting graphs against an edge-destroying adversary: Introduction

 \subsection{Description of Model}

-To initialize an instance of our model, we are given a finite multigraph $G$ (for this paper, all vertex sets of multigraphs will be unambiguous, so we view multigraphs simply as multisets of edges) and a finite multiset $R$ of weighted "reserve" edges between vertices of $G$.
+For this paper, all vertex sets of multigraphs will be unambiguous, so we view multigraphs simply as multisets of edges; in particular, for any multigraph $G$ we shall let $|G|$ denote the number of edges of $G$, rather than the number of vertices.
+To initialize an instance of our model, we are given a finite multigraph $G$, a finite multiset $R$ of weighted "reserve" edges between vertices of $G$ satisfying $G\cap R=\emptyset$ (we consider all edges distinct, even if they have the same endpoints), and a nonnegative integer $\ell$ called the \emph{limit}.
 Each edge $r\in R$ has some nonnegative, finite weight $w(r)$; for $R'\subseteq R$, define $w(R')=\sum _{r\in R'}w(r)$.

-There are two parties in this model: a positive actor Fixer and an antagonist Buster.
-A multigraph is to be first "busted" by Buster and then "fixed" by Fixer in each of a series of rounds.
-A given series will be given a name such as \mc{S}.
-The $k$th round of series \mc{S} begins with a finite multigraph \es{G}{S}{k} on the vertex set $V$ and a multiset \es{R}{S}{k} of weighted "reserve" edges in the complete graph on $V$.
-Start with $\es{G}{S}{1}=G$ and $\es{R}{S}{1}=R$.